gorilla-devs/GDLauncher/README.md

 - Import modpacks from other launchers
 - Keep track of the time you played each instance
 - Add instances to the download queue, they will automatically download one after the other
-- Manage your Minecraft skin directly from the launcher

 #### Some of the features we are still working on are: